VA gets new benefits chief after two years of waiting

 Grassley listed multiple ongoing whistleblower cases as the reason for his block, including one concerning conflict of interest issues involving a former senior VA advisor, one on VA’s handling of privacy data, and one on the firing of a whistleblower by a senior VA leader in 2021.

 Those concerns failed to dissuade most chamber lawmakers from backing Jacobs, especially the Democrats.
-Senate Veterans’ Affairs Committee member Patty Murray, D-Wash., shortly before the vote called him “exceptionally qualified” for the post and said his time as acting benefits chief “shows his deep commitment to serving those who served our nation.”
+Senate Veterans’ Affairs Committee member Patty Murray, D-Wash., during a Monday floor speech called Jacobs “exceptionally qualified” for the post and said his time as acting benefits chief “shows his deep commitment to serving those who served our nation.”

 The Under Secretary for Benefits oversees non-medical veterans benefits issues, delivering about $135 billion in services and benefits annually.
 That work includes disability compensation benefits to nearly 6 million veterans, and involves supervising more than 25,000 benefits employees.